• About

 08 Monday Oct 2012

-Posted by Candia in Poetry, Social Comment
+Posted Poetry, Social Comment

 Germany, Gleneagles Hotel, Golden Spurtle Award, Keats, Peebles, Porridge, Sassenach, Scotland, St Cross, To Autumn, Water Meadows, Winchester Cathedral